 Many cases of lupus involving the kidney are mild, and treatments have significantly improved, but up to 10% of patients with lupus nephritis can l develop kidney failure, with a need for dialysis and, possibly, a kidney transplant.
 About one-third of patients who start dialysis during an acute lupus flare will improve and be able to discontinue it within the first year.
 Patients with severe kidney disease and lupus need close follow-up with a rheumatologist and kidney specialist, since new treatments continue to be developed.

-Get more detailed information about lupus from the articles and other content below, or select Treating Physicians to find the best rheumatologist at HSS for your particular condition and insurance.
+Get more detailed information about lupus from the articles and other content below, or find a rheumatologist at HSS who treats lupus.
 The Lupus and APS Center of Excellence offers multidisciplinary patient care, support and education.

-This article series provides the top 10 points patients should know about specific lupus topics.
+Learn the top 10 points lupus patients should know about various issues.